xyanjun02/tp/docs/DeveloperGuide.md

 ### 3. UI (User Interface)

 The **UI** is responsible for interacting with the user.
 It displays information such as internship data, command results, and error messages.
 The UI acts as the front-end interface that communicates with the backend logic to display the processed data to the user.
+It consists of the Ui and TablePrinter class.

 ![uiComponent.png](images/uiComponent.png)